Frequently Asked Questions

 If the Appellant and/or the Respondent have only a few authorities (i.e. relevant case law or legislation) those authorities, with an index, may be included in the factum.
 The Appellant and the Respondent may instead file a book of authorities containing an index and copies of other legal cases that are relevant to the issues on the appeal.
 At least six (6) copies of the book of authorities are required.
 Four (4) copies must be filed with the Court of Appeal, one (1) copy must be served on the other party and one (1) copy is kept by the party filing the book of authorities for his or her own use.

-If your case involves oral evidence (testimony given by witnesses at trial), a complete transcript must be ordered.
+If your case involves oral evidence (testimony given by witnesses at trial), a complete transcript may be ordered but you should not file the complete transcript with the Court unless it is necessary to refer to the complete transcript to determine the issues on appeal.
 For those cases in which no oral evidence was given, the applicant or Appellant must order the lower court judge’s reasons or the reasons of the board or tribunal and include these in the Appeal Book.

 If you are represented by a lawyer your lawyer will order the transcripts for you.
 If you are representing yourself in a criminal matter, an appeal against conviction or an appeal against sentence, the Crown will order the transcript.
 If you are representing yourself in a civil matter, to obtain a transcript you must write the Court Reporter’s Office to request a copy of the CD recording of your hearing and then have the CD recording transcribed by an approved transcription agency.
 Once complete, the transcript must be filed with the Court of Appeal.